What is Prepping and What is a Prepper?

 3. Prepping for 3 Months

 Three months is a long time to live without access to food, water, power, and other modern dependencies.
 Again, stockpiling is the easiest way to hit this marker and level of preparedness.
 Food and water storage can be more complex- rain capture and sustainable food sources can assist if you are tight on space but have these resources available to you.

-This is also the transition point where serious considerations will need to be taken to realistically get beyond this level.
-At this level, most preppers have a bug out bag (BOB), get home bag (GHB), and have started looking into specialized kits.
+This is also the transition point where serious considerations will need to be taken to really get beyond this level.
+At this level, most preppers have a bug-out bag (BOB), get home bag (GHB), and have started looking into specialized kits.

 4. Prepping for a Year and Beyond

-Prepping for over a year without modern society is a difficult task, and the top ‘level’ of prepping since most tactics to get to a year worth of preparedness are the same tactics that allow indefinite survival.
-To do this, preppers look at bug out locations (BOLs) as options during emergencies (especially if they live in an urban or suburban area).
-They also may invest in a bug out vehicle (BOV) to transport them, or allow them to survive on the move.
+Prepping for over a year without modern society is a difficult task, and the top ‘level’ of prepping since most tactics to get to a year’s worth of preparedness are the same tactics that allow indefinite survival.
+To do this, preppers look at bug-out locations (BOLs) as options during emergencies (especially if they live in an urban or suburban area).
+They also may invest in a bug-out vehicle (BOV) to transport them or allow them to survive on the move.

 Infrastructure improvements and large capacity storage are required for in-place plans.
 Bunkers, top-end home security, and sustainable resource generation are all considerations for preppers at this level.

 This level isn’t just going off-grid when a disaster strikes.
 This is making a big lifestyle change.
 Going off-grid (also popularly known as homesteading) is one method that allows you to become as self-sufficient as possible.
 How you do this can vary quite a bit, but most self-sufficient homesteaders are better prepared for disasters and survival situations than all but the most dedicated urban preppers.

 A Brief History of Preppers